 Master of Public Health, Environmental & Occupational Health

 This degree program may be tailored more toward either environmental health science or risk assessment depending on the choice of electives and desire of the student.

 Doctor of Philosophy in Environmental & Occupational Health

-This PhD program provides a broad theoretical and practical education for individuals who desire positions in academic, industrial, or government laboratories.
+Gain a broad theoretical and practical education for positions in academic, industrial, or government laboratories.